eryph-org/vagrant-haipa_old/README.md

 Before submitting a GitHub issue, please ensure both Vagrant and vagrant-haipa are fully up-to-date.
 * For the latest Vagrant version, please visit the [Vagrant](https://www.vagrantup.com/) website
 * To update Vagrant plugins, run the following command: `vagrant plugin update`

-* `vagrant plugin install vagrant-haipa`
-    * Installation on OS X may not working due to a SSL certificate problem, and you may need to specify a certificate path explicitly.
-To do so, run `ruby -ropenssl -e "p OpenSSL::X509::DEFAULT_CERT_FILE"`.
-Then, add the following environment variable to your `.bash_profile` script and `source` it: `export SSL_CERT_FILE=/usr/local/etc/openssl/cert.pem`.

-FAQ
----

-* The Chef provisioner is no longer supported by default (as of 0.2.0).
-Please use the `vagrant-omnibus` plugin to install Chef on Vagrant-managed machines.
-This plugin provides control over the specific version of Chef to install.

 Contribute